-LIBOR Replacement Risk.
-Certain instruments in which the Fund invests pay interest at floating rates based on LIBOR or are subject to interest caps or floors based on the London Interbank Offered Rate ("LIBOR").
-The Fund and/or certain issuers of instruments in which the Fund invests also will obtain financing at floating rates based on LIBOR.
-Certain derivative instruments utilized by the Fund and/or issuers of instruments in which the Fund invests also reference LIBOR.
+As a result of legislative mechanisms and industry-wide efforts to replace LIBOR with alternative floating-rate benchmarks, LIBOR has been replaced in many loans, notes, derivatives and other instruments or investments.
+Certain instruments in which the Fund invests may continue to pay interest at floating rates based on the synthetic LIBOR or are subject to interest caps or floors based on synthetic LIBOR.
+The Fund and/or certain issuers of instruments in which the Fund invests may have also obtained financing at floating rates which continue to be based on synthetic LIBOR.
+Certain derivative instruments utilized by the Fund and/or issuers of instruments in which the Fund invests may also continue to reference synthetic LIBOR.
 It is possible that the Fund will also utilize leverage or borrowings primarily based on LIBOR.
-As a result, LIBOR may be relevant to, and directly affect, the Fund's performance.
+As a result, synthetic LIBOR may be relevant to, and directly affect, the Fund's performance.

-In July 2017, the head of the United Kingdom Financial Conduct Authority ("FCA") announced the desire to phase out the use of LIBOR by the end of 2021.
-On March 5, 2021, the FCA announced that all LIBOR settings will either cease to be provided by any administrator or no longer be representative immediately after December 31, 2021, in the case of all Sterling, Euro, Swiss Franc and Yen LIBOR settings, and 1-week and 2-month USD LIBOR settings, or immediately after June 30, 2023, in the case of overnight and 1-, 3-, 6-, and 12-month U.S.-dollar LIBOR settings.
-Abandonment of or modifications to LIBOR could have adverse impacts on newly issued financial instruments and existing financial instruments that reference LIBOR.
-While some instruments contemplate a scenario where LIBOR is no longer available by providing for an alternative rate setting methodology, not all instruments have such provisions, and there is significant uncertainty regarding the effectiveness of any such alternative methodologies.
-Instruments that include robust fallback provisions to facilitate the transition from LIBOR to an alternative reference rate may also include adjustments that do not adequately compensate the holder for the different characteristics of the alternative reference rate.
-The result may be that the fallback provision results in a value transfer from one party to the instrument to the counterparty.
-Additionally, because such provisions may differ across instruments (e.g., hedges versus cash positions hedged), LIBOR's cessation may give rise to basis risk and render hedges less effective.
-In many cases, in the event that an instrument falls back to an alternative reference rate, including the Secured Overnight Financing Rate ("SOFR") or any reference rate based on SOFR, the alternative reference rate will not perform the same as LIBOR because the alternative reference rates do not include a credit sensitive component in the calculation of the rate.
+While some instruments contemplated a scenario where LIBOR is no longer available by providing for an alternative rate setting methodology, not all instruments had such provisions.
+Instruments that included robust fallback provisions to facilitate the transition from LIBOR to an alternative floating rate benchmark may have also included adjustments that do not adequately compensate the holder for the different characteristics of the alternative reference rate.
+The result may be that the fallback provision resulted in a value transfer from one party to the instrument to the counterparty.
+Additionally, because such provisions may differ across instruments (e.g., hedges versus cash positions hedged), LIBOR's replacement may give rise to basis risk and render hedges less effective.
+In many cases, in the event that an instrument falls back to an alternative floating rate benchmark, including the Secured Overnight Financing Rate ("SOFR") or any reference rate based on SOFR, the alternative reference rate will not perform the same as LIBOR because the alternative reference rates do not include a credit sensitive component in the calculation of the rate.
 SOFR is based on a secured lending markets in U.S. government securities and does not reflect credit risk in the inter-bank lending market in the way that LIBOR did.